 5. Analytics may also be a source of user feedback

-- You may monitor the number of users who jumped to your website after reading a post.
+- Monitor the number of users who jumped to your website after reading a post.

-- You may evaluate the number of likes and shares to get an impression of users’ engagement and the value they get.
+- Evaluate the number of likes and shares to get an impression of users’ engagement and the value they get.

-- You may track SEO results and monitor the position of the post on Google search results.
+- Track SEO results and monitor the position of the post on Google search results.

 All of these metrics can state your efforts are paying off, however, each of them corresponds to different goals.
-That’s why before getting started with analytics, you should set it up in such a way that you can see and evaluate just the parameters that matter most.
+Therefore, before you start the analytics, you should set it up so that you can see and evaluate only the most important parameters.

 6. A/B testing